This page refers to Workplace Wrongful Death law in South Carolina.

 According to the South Carolina Occupational Safety and Health Administration (SCOSHA), there were 102 workers killed on the job in South Carolina in 2020.
 That number may be deceptive – it’s difficult to account for workers who died of diseases they suffered as a result of where they worked, or as a result of a condition aggravated by their work, for example.

-Every worker lost represents a family that must deal with tragedy and loss.
-It often means the loss of a primary provider, leaving them with bills on top of their grief.
+Every fatal accident represents a family that must deal with tragedy and loss.
+It often means the loss of a primary provider, leaving them with bills and funeral expenses on top of their grief.
 Help may be available, however, in the form of workplace wrongful death benefits under South Carolina law.

 We want you to know the facts, and if you have any questions or uncertainty, contact us at 866-900-7078.
 We’ll do our best to find answers for you.

 What Help Does the Law Offer Families of Workers Who Died as a Result of Their Jobs?

 South Carolina Law establishes potential benefits for workplace death in Title 42, Workers’ Compensation.
 Buried in the statute are details regarding the amount and type of benefits, who qualifies as dependents, and how benefits are divided among them.

 Here are some of the most common questions asked about workplace death benefits, dependents, and more – explained in simple terms.
 This isn’t an exhaustive list, and we encourage families and surviving dependents to contact a workers’ compensation attorney with experience in wrongful death cases.